muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 })
 {% endhighlight %}

 The first 2 lines pull in express (after you install it with npm install express -g) and create a variable to hold the reference.
 The statement "app.get" sets up a route or a way to translate the url into something the server can return to the caller.
-In this case, we simply return "hello world" as a string.
+In this case, the browser url would be "http://localhost:9000/" and the server would return "hello world" as a string.
 Express handles all setting of the headers.
 We'll do more with that in a bit.
 The last statement ("app.listen") starts the server and waits on input from localhost port 9000.
 If you point your server to localhost:9000 you should get "hello world" back.

 At this point we could create complex html pages and serve them by adding more modules to Express.
 But the article goal is to serve a React app.
 How to do that?

-React created from the create-react-app command provides a number of "canned" scripts.
+A React app created from the create-react-app command provides a number of "canned" scripts.
 For example, we can start the app and show it in the default browser (npm start), we start the Jest test fixture (npm test) and we can have the built-in webpack bundle together our app in a build directory.
-This bundled app will have the javascript code joined into a single file (or maybe 2 files, depending on your setup).
+This bundled app will have the javascript code joined into a single file (or maybe 2 files, depending on your setup - we do a directory listing down below).
 It will have all of the paths setup to run from a static path and the package.json file adjusted to run from a relative url.
 Thus, the app is bundled together as a static uri resource.

+This article will reuse the React app we wrote to use Leaflet in React [React + Leaflet](https://muguira-james.github.io/A-creating-basic-React-app-with-a-leaflet-map/).
+The code can be run by issuing "npm start" from the command line.
+It opens port 3000 on localhost.
+Fro the browser point of view, the React app is just static content.
+It is html and javascript and images.
+So, we want Express to treat the React app as static content when a client requests the React App.
+However, the React app is setup to run from the create-react-app infrastructure.
+We need to convert it to a static format for serving from our Express server.
+To accomplish this we use "npm run build".
+That command will create a build dir and add all of the required content.
+We can copy the contents of the build dir to our Express server "public".
+We are going to run the build step manually, but you might want to look into Jenkins to handle it automatically.

+### Setup Express for serving static content

 The first thing we need to do is to tell Express how to serve static content, such as index.html files and images.
 When you work with Express you have the ability to extend it by adding "middle-ware" that helps with adding functionality.
 We are going to take advantage of a middle-ware that let's Express serve static information.
 It is a single line that we add right before we setup our route: